codedad1983/UBC/README.md

 # UBC
-UBC is an UEFI BIOS Configurator based on GRUB2 with setup_var
+UBC is an UEFI BIOS Configurator based on GRUB2 with setup_var.
+It works similarly to setup_var, but rather than changing variables through the GRUB command line manually, it creates GRUB menu entries based on the locations and offsets of the variables.
+It does this by creating GRUB config files taken from the extracted IFR of your BIOS binary, as well as a master GRUB config file.
+You must use a GRUB shell that has the setup_var command, but you don't necessarily have to use the one included in here.
+There are guides on how to manually apply the setup_var patch and compile GRUB from the source.

 # Warning
 Most laptop manufactures lock down their BIOSes very securely with RSA signing nowadays.
 This bypasses the dillema of finding a bypass to flash a modified BIOS and instead modifies the NVRAM registers instead.